-If you need a specific recommendation, I would guide you to this list of best dog shampoos reviewed by editor Samantha, as most of those choices are very appropriate.
+If you need a specific recommendation, I would suggest this list of best dog shampoos reviewed by editor Samantha, as most of those choices are very appropriate.
 For a few more specific vet recommended dog shampoo suggestions, here are some below.

 Personally, my favorite shampoo for dogs which is fragrance-free and contains all of those things I've mentioned above is Earthbath Oatmeal Hypoallergenic Shampoo.
 It's also very affordable, effective and one of the most popular dog shampoos that I know many pet owners use.
 Earthbath company is know for making all natural products that contain no soap, no fragrances or artificial colors.